 - Replace a portion of the wages you miss as a result of the incident.

 Workers’ comp may also cover retraining costs (if you’re permanently unable to perform your job after the injury), compensation for permanent injuries (for example, the loss of a limb) and payment to beneficiaries of workers who are killed on the job.

 Workers’ compensation only covers work-related injuries or illnesses.
 Injuries or illness that occur outside of working hours, or when you are on personal time, are not covered.

-If you are ever offered a workers’ compensation benefit, it may be a good idea to speak with an attorney before you accept it.
+If you do become injured or ill in the course of your employment and qualify to receive workers’ compensation benefits, it may be a good idea to speak with an attorney before you accept it.

 Disability insurance, like workers’ compensation, replaces a portion of your income in the event an injury or illness prevents you from working.
 The difference is that disability income insurance covers injuries and illnesses that occur both on and off the job, while workers’ compensation, again, only kicks into gear for work-related illnesses or injuries.

 Many employers offer short-term disability insurance to their employees, and some offer long-term disability insurance as well.

 In cases where this is true, short-term disability insurance will typically replace a percentage of your base salary (excluding bonuses and commissions) for a few weeks or up to a year or more, depending on your coverage.
 Long-term disability insurance typically replaces a portion of your base pay for longer periods of time.

 Disability insurance from a private policy

 In addition to coverage through your employer, it is possible to purchase an individual disability income insurance policy, which can help replace a larger percentage of your income if you find yourself unable to work.
 Another advantage to a personally owned individual disability insurance policy is that it is completely portable, meaning that if you leave your employer, your individual coverage will remain in place.